nickuhlig/nickuhlig.github.io/about/index.md

 ## About me

-I'm a Canadian chemist living in Edmonton, Alberta.
-I currently work for Gilead Alberta ULC, a subsidiary of [Gilead Sciences](https://www.gilead.com), a California-based pharmaceutical company.
+I'm a Canadian chemist currently living in Edmonton, Alberta.
+I currently work for [Sage Therapeutics](https://www.sagerx.com), a Boston-based pharmaceutical company.

 I'm originally from Sault Ste.
 Marie, Ontario.
 I speak English natively, French at an intermediate level, and Czech at an ever-decaying level (I was, at one time, fluent).